-When it comes to metal fabrication processes, roll forming is one of the most affordable available.
+Sheet metal roll forming is one of the most affordable metal fabrication processes.

-The ability to manufacture both simple and complex quality parts in large quantities makes roll forming a favorite in a variety of industries, including power distribution, commercial refrigeration, warehouse and data storage, and more.
+The ability to manufacture large quantities of simple and complex quality parts makes roll forming a favorite in several industries, including power distribution, commercial refrigeration, warehouse and data storage, and more.

-We’d like to make the case for why roll forming is worth your investment.
+Here’s why cold roll forming is worth your investment:

-Roll forming is a metalworking process that uses contoured tools to bend flat sheets from coiled steel into a finished, uniform profile.
+Roll forming is a metalworking process that uses contoured tools to bend flat sheets from coiled steel into a finished and uniform profile.

 Engineers and architects request roll forming when they require a bend – sometimes multiple bends – of a metal channel, angle, or complex shape.

-Manufacturers are able to roll form before, during, or after other fabricating steps.
+Manufacturers can roll form before, during, or after other fabricating steps.
 The process is repeatable over long runs.

 - Cost: In-line fabrication and high-volume ordering make roll forming cost-effective

-- Capabilities: A variety of metals can be roll formed into complex shapes
+- Capabilities: Roll forming can turn various metals into complex shapes

 - Quality: Roll forming produces consistent shapes with an attractive finish